johanwk/elot/README.md

     `myontology.omn`.
 -   If you have installed ROBOT, a Turtle file named `myontology.ttl` will also be available.
--   Have Protégé ready, and open the ontology file there to inspect it.
+-   Have Protégé ready, and open the ontology file to inspect it.

 ![img](./documentation/images/protege-skeleton1.png)